Dennis Holmberg

 In 2005, the Milwaukee Brewers drafted Kenny Holmberg, Dennis' son in the 22nd round.

 In 1985, when Holmberg was a coach for the Syracuse Chiefs, his wife Diane was driving with their two kids when a teenage kid hit the car.
-Diane has been in a vegetable state to this day.
+Diane has been in a vegetative state to this day.
 The family still visits her in Norwalk, CT regularly.

 Sources: 1971-1978 Baseball Guides